morarupasukaru/devdocs/frontend/PWA.md

   * [Supercharge Your Website Using PWA: Background Sync](https://dev.to/ruppysuppy/supercharge-your-website-using-pwa-background-sync-1m23)
   * see also [Web Periodic Background Synchronization API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Periodic_Background_Synchronization_API) that allows web applications to make any fetches/updates, at a periodic time interval

-to allow to fetch data
-  from service workers even if web application is closed

 [*Go to top*](#Progressive-Web-App)